Lipeka/Locally-trained-HealthCare-Bot/readme.md

-# 🏥 Medical LLM Chatbot with LoRA Fine-tuning
+# 🏥 Locally Trained Medical LLM Chatbot with LoRA Fine-tuning

 This project demonstrates how to: